-Established in 1969, Program Open Space (POS) symbolizes Maryland’s long-term commitment to conserving natural resources while providing exceptional outdoor recreation opportunities.
-POS Stateside preserves natural areas for public recreation and watershed and wildlife protection across Maryland through the purchase of fee-simple and easement acquisitions.
-Fee simple purchases are managed by DNR as State Parks, Forests, and Wildlife and Fisheries Management Areas.
+Established in 1969, Program Open Space (POS) symbolizes Maryland’s long-term commitment to conserving natural resources while providing exceptional outdoor recreation opportunities.Program Open Space Stateside preserves natural areas for public recreation and watershed and wildlife protection across Maryland through the purchase of fee-simple and easement acquisitions.
+Fee simple purchases are managed by the department as State Parks, Forests, and Wildlife and Fisheries Management Areas.

-580 Taylor Ave, Annapolis MD 21401
+580 Taylor Ave., Annapolis MD 21401